 Details of the New Missouri Homeless Laws

-Missouri Governor signed “House Bill 1606,” which will be a new law to help those experiencing homelessness.
-This law aims to help Missouri residents who are experiencing homelessness gain assistance to help them re-enter society.
+Missouri Governor signed "House Bill 1606," a new law to help those experiencing homelessness.
+The law aims to help Missouri residents who are experiencing homelessness gain assistance to help them re-enter society.

-Although this law prevents state and federal funding from creating permanent housing for homeless people, instead, the funds aim to create temporary camps so homeless people can access substance abuse and mental health treatment.
+Although this law prevents state and federal funding from creating permanent housing for homeless people, the funds aim to build temporary camps so homeless people can access substance abuse and mental health treatment.

 Recommended Read: Five Tips to Take Care of Your Health on a Budget